CO-FOUNDER & DIRECTOR

 Showing a natural talent for event organisation and author care, Jaz joined the Canongate publicity team in 2011, delivering thoughtful and impactful campaigns for bestselling authors including Matt Haig, Russell Brand, Harry Belafonte, Olivia Laing, Karl Pilkington, Tim Key, Geoff Dyer, Simon Mayo and Mark Kermode.

 Her PR campaign for Matt Haig's Reasons to Stay Alive won the PPC Award for Hardback Non-Fiction and earned a nomination for Best Campaign of the Year at The British Book Awards in 2016.
-Jaz also produced Letters Live alongside Jamie Byng, a celebration of literary correspondence that began as the successful blog and bestselling book Letters of Note.
-Letters Live now tours the world featuring a cast of actors and celebrities reading their favourite letters.
-It won Marketing Strategy of the Year at the Bookseller Industry Awards 2015.
+Jaz also produced Letters Live alongside Jamie Byng for the launch in London, at Hay Festival, & Edinburgh Book Festival.
+Letters Live now tours the world featuring a cast of actors and celebrities reading their favourite letters from the book series Letters of Note by Shaun Usher.
+Letters Live won Marketing Strategy of the Year at the Bookseller Industry Awards 2015.

-In 2017 Jaz set up Good Thinking with Angela Robertson and has since worked with Pan Macmillan, Black & White, Bloomsbury and Orion.
-She has continued to work with Canongate on a freelance basis.
-In January 2018 Angela and Jaz co-founded the Edinburgh Wellbeing Festival, which was a huge success and they are now developing this as an annual event.
+In 2017 Jaz joined Angela Roberstson to found Good Thinking and has since worked with Pan Macmillan, Black & White, Bloomsbury, Orion and Canongate on a freelance basis.
+In January 2018 Angela and Jaz co-founded the Edinburgh Wellbeing Festival, which has now been running for three years.